Inflation with Gauss-Bonnet Correction and Higgs Potential: Conclusions

-Finally, for the proposed model, with a certain range of values derived for the model parameters, we have obtained results for the tensor-to-scalar ratio and the scalar spectral index that are in good agreement with the latest observational data, particularly from ACT DR6, within the acceptable range of the $e$-folding values.
-However, there is~not much choice for the values of the model parameters.
-Of course, one of the key points of this work is to achieve results through analytical analysis methods.
 Also, in the absence of the Gauss-Bonnet term, we find that the inflationary observables are roughly the same as the predictions of the chaotic inflation model.
-However, in this case, the value obtained for the tensor-to-scalar ratio is~not consistent with the Planck observable data, while the very acceptable values obtained for it in the presence of the Gauss-Bonnet term indicate the significant effect of including the Gauss-Bonnet correction.
-In addition, the results of the model show that the speed of gravitational waves during inflation is greater than one (i.e., the speed of light) but very close to it, and its very slight difference from one is due to the presence of the Gauss-Bonnet correction.
+However, in this case, the value obtained for the tensor-to-scalar ratio is~not consistent with the observable data, while the very acceptable values obtained for it in the presence of the Gauss-Bonnet term indicate the significant effect of including the Gauss-Bonnet correction.
+In addition, the results of the model show that the speed of gravitational waves during inflation is greater than one (i.e., the speed of light) but very close to it.
+This slight difference from one is due to the presence of the Gauss-Bonnet correction.

-\section{Acknowledgments}
+\section{ACKNOWLEDGMENTS}

 The authors thank the Deputy for Research and Technology of Shahid Beheshti University.